Drugs used in diabetes, combinations of oral blood glucose lowering drugs. ATC code:

 ) did not exceed 5 microgram/ml, even at maximum doses.

-Food decreases the extent and slightly delays the absorption of metformin hydrochloride.
-Following administration of a dose of 850 mg, a 40% lower plasma peak concentration, a 25% decrease in AUC (area under the curve) and a 35 minute prolongation of the time to peak plasma concentration were observed.
+Food decreases the extent and slightly delays the absorption of metformin.
+Following administration of a dose of 850 mg metformin hydrochloride, a 40% lower plasma peak concentration, a 25% decrease in AUC and a 35 minute prolongation of the time to peak plasma concentration were observed.
 The clinical relevance of these decreases is unknown.

 Distribution: Plasma protein binding is negligible.
-Metformin hydrochloride partitions into erythrocytes.
+Metformin partitions into erythrocytes.
 The blood peak is lower than the plasma peak and appears at approximately the same time.
 The red blood cells most likely represent a secondary compartment of distribution.
-The mean volume of distribution (Vd) ranged between 63-276 1.
+The mean volume of distribution (Vd) ranged between 63 - 276 l.

-Biotransformation: Metformin hydrochloride is excreted unchanged in the urine.
+Biotransformation: Metformin is excreted unchanged in the urine.
 No metabolites have been identified in humans.

-Elimination: Renal clearance of metformin hydrochloride is > 400 ml/min, indicating that metformin hydrochloride is eliminated by glomerular filtration and tubular secretion.
+Elimination: Renal clearance of metformin is >400 ml/min, indicating that metformin is eliminated by glomerular filtration and tubular secretion.
 Following an oral dose, the apparent terminal elimination half-life is approximately 6.5 hours.

-Multiple dose study: data are restricted to one study.
-After repeated doses of 500 mg twice daily for 7 days in paediatric patients the peak plasma concentration (Cmax
+Multiple-dose study: After repeated doses of 500 mg twice daily for 7 days in paediatric patients the peak plasma concentration (Cmax

 ) and systemic exposure (AUC0-t

-) were reduced by approximately 33% and 40%, respectively compared to diabetic adults who received repeated doses of 500 mg twice daily for 14 days.
+) were approximately 33% and 40% lower, respectively, compared to diabetic adults who received repeated doses of 500 mg twice daily for 14 days.
 As the dose is individually titrated based on glycaemic control, this is of limited clinical relevance.

 Toxicology: Preclinical safety data:

-An embryofetal development study in pregnant rats did not indicate a teratogenic effect attributed to the co-administration of linagliptin and metformin at AUC exposure levels up to 4 and 30 times human exposure, respectively.
+An embryofetal development study in pregnant rats did not indicate a teratogenic effect attributed to the co-administration of empagliflozin and metformin at exposures of approximately 14-times the clinical AUC exposure of empagliflozin associated with the highest dose, and 4-times the clinical AUC exposure of metformin associated with the 2000 mg dose.